ChapelR/howler-for-harlowe/readme.md

 If you want to use the simplified syntax mode I've made for people who aren't as comfortable with JavaScript, copy and paste the contents of `sugar.min.js` into your story’s JavaScript area below the contents of `main.js`.

+**Note**: These scripts don't cooperate with the undo/redo buttons and macros.
+For now, I suggest using CSS to hide both buttons when using these scripts, and avoid using the associated macros.
+If you need to use the history system, you shouldn't use these scripts until I can figure out a workaround.

 ## Documentaion

 To use Howler normally, refer to its documentation [here](https://github.com/goldfire/howler.js/blob/master/README.md).